sassoftware/viya4-monitoring-kubernetes/monitoring/README.md

 The advantage of using the script is that the process can be automated, so you can automatically re-deploy all of your custom dashboards whenever you re-deploy the monitoring components.

 Some detailed dashboards might be too large to deploy using the script, and must be imported manually.

+### Deploy Dashboards in the $USER_DIR/monitoring/dashboards Directory

+Dashboards that are stored in the `$USER_DIR/monitoring/dashboards` directory are automatically added when you deploy the monitoring components.
+The dashboards must be in `.json` format, and they cannot be in a subdirectory under `$USER_DIR/monitoring/dashboards`.
+If you remove the monitoring components using the `remove_monitoring_cluster.sh` script, the dashboards are removed as well.

 ## Deploy Cluster Monitoring Components